eclipse-openj9/openj9-docs/docs/vgclog.md

 You can enable verbose GC logs by specifying the `-verbose:gc` standard option when you start your application.
 For more information, see [standard command-line options](cmdline_general.md).

 The output of `-verbose:gc` is printed to STDERR by default.
 To print the log output to a file, append the `-Xverbosegclog` option.
-You can print the verbose GC log file to a succession of files, where each file logs a specified number of GC cycles, by using additional parameters of `-Xverbosegclog` option.
-For more information, see the command-line option [-Xverbosegclog](xverbosegclog.md).
+You can print the verbose GC log file to a succession of files, where each file logs a specified number of GC cycles, by using extra parameters of `-Xverbosegclog` option.
+For more information, see the command-line option [`-Xverbosegclog`](xverbosegclog.md).

 # Verbose GC log contents
 The Verbose garbage collection logs are printed in XML format and consist of the following sections: